rogerq/pru-software-support-package/labs/ReadMe.txt

        LAB 2:  Read Push Button Switch on PRU0 GPI & Toggle LED with PRU1 GPO LAB 3:  Design a Temperature Monitor Application with the PRU LAB 4:  Introduction to Linux Driver
+       LAB 5:  Introduction to RPMsg for PRU<->ARM message passing LAB 6:  Using RPMsg to toggle LEDs from Linux user space

 ADDITIONAL RESOURCES